death-save/pin-cushion/README.md

 - **Default Journal Entry Folder**: The default folder journal entries will be created in when creating Map Pins with a double-click

-- **Enable feature Backgroundless Pins**: Removes the background box from map notes.

-- **Show by default the icon image of the journal on the map note.**: If a image is set on the journal by default is the first image set from Pin Cushion
+- **Show by default the icon image of the journal on the map note**: If a image is set on the journal by default is the first image set from Pin Cushion

 - **Enable Player-Only Icons by default**: Newly created notes will have player-only icons enabled automatically.